beatrizsaldana/diseaseBurden_shared/README.md

 | SAMPLE_ID | HETEROZYGOUS | HOMOZYGOUS | TOTAL_HGMD_VARIANTS | TOTAL_TYPED_POSITIONS |
 |:---------:|:------------:|:----------:|:-------------------:|:---------------------:|

-SAMPLE_ID: The ID of the individual in the VCF file
+- SAMPLE_ID: The ID of the individual in the VCF file
--  HETEROZYGOUS: total disease-causing variants present in the individual and the HGMD that are in the homozygous form ⋅⋅⋅ in other words... total instances of heterozygous-present variants ⋅⋅⋅ calculation: R|A = +1 , A|R = +1
+-  HETEROZYGOUS: total disease-causing variants present in the individual and the HGMD that are in the homozygous form ⋅⋅⋅in other words... total instances of heterozygous-present variants ⋅⋅⋅calculation: R|A = +1 , A|R = +1
-⋅⋅⋅ R = Reference Allele (usually depicted as 0)
+⋅⋅⋅R = Reference Allele (usually depicted as 0)
-⋅⋅⋅ A = Alternate Allele (usually depicted as 1)
+⋅⋅⋅A = Alternate Allele (usually depicted as 1)
-- HOMOZYGOUS: total disease-causing variants present in the individual and the HGMD that are in the heterozygous form ⋅⋅⋅ in other words... total instances of homozygous-present variants ⋅⋅⋅ calculation: A|A = +1
+- HOMOZYGOUS: total disease-causing variants present in the individual and the HGMD that are in the heterozygous form ⋅⋅⋅in other words... total instances of homozygous-present variants ⋅⋅⋅calculation: A|A = +1
-⋅⋅⋅ R = Reference Allele (usually depicted as 0)
+⋅⋅⋅R = Reference Allele (usually depicted as 0)
-⋅⋅⋅ A = Alternate Allele (usually depicted as 1)
+⋅⋅⋅A = Alternate Allele (usually depicted as 1)
-TOTAL_HGMD_VARIANTS: total number of disease-causing variants present, no matter how they are present
+- TOTAL_HGMD_VARIANTS: total number of disease-causing variants present, no matter how they are present
                calculation: R|A = +1 , A|R = +1 , A|A = +2
                            R = Reference Allele (usually depicted as 0) A = Alternate Allele (usually depicted as 1)
-TOTAL_TYPED_POSITIONS: All positions in the VCF file that were typed, per individual
+- TOTAL_TYPED_POSITIONS: All positions in the VCF file that were typed, per individual
                calculation: X|X = +2 , X|. = +1 , .|X = +1
                            X = Anything, except a blank